oiad/ZSC/README.md

 * Designed to minimize duping/glitching of bank related saving with nearby players (checkWallet etc).
 * Lots of code snippets taken from the original Zupa release thread to stop multiple people checking wallet/depositing into the same safe etc.
 * Supports multiple configuration types, Safes/lockboxes only, vehicles only, safes/lockboxes AND vehicles.
+* Supports any map, currently only has server_traders files for Chernarus (default), napf and tavi.
 * To install global banking: https://github.com/oiad/ZSC#changing-to-global-banking

 # Thanks to: